 1) Tag of Incompetent

-Whatever the reason, here is the lesson # 2.
+Whatever the reason, here is lesson # 2.

-When in a situation that warrants declaring the emergency, do not think about after effects.
-Do your job and declare the emergency if you are in one.
+When in a situation that warrants declaring the emergency, do not think about after-effects.
+Do your job and declare an emergency if you are in one.

 2) Hiding something

-Sometimes people won’t declare the emergency to avoid their mistakes to surface.
+Sometimes people won’t declare an emergency to avoid their mistakes surfacing.

-Port will have the best help in this case but master may delay declaring the emergency.
+Port will have the best help in this case but the master may delay declaring the emergency.

 Master may direct the other crew to rescue him without letting the loading master know or without stopping the cargo operation.

 Because to avoid a fact to surface !!!